-Central Government has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties.
-Details of transactions with government departments are set out in note 45.
+Central Government has effective control over the general operations of the Council; it is responsible for providing the statutory framework within which the Council operates, provides the majority of funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties.
+Details of transactions with government departments are set out in note 37.

-The Council has a wholly owned group subsidiary consisting of an active holding company, that has two subsidiaries, one of which has been active since 2019/20.
+The Council has a wholly owned group subsidiary consisting of an active holding company, Appletree Holdings Limited, that has two subsidiaries, Appletree Property Lettings Limited has been active since 2019/20 and Appletree Residential Developments Limited which is a dormant company.
 Each has the same Board of Directors comprised solely of Council members and officers.
-As 31 March 2022 the Council had a long-term debtor of £2.673 million (as at 31 March 2021, £1.766 million) and investment of £0.926 million (at 31 March 2021, this was £0.593 million).
+As 31 March 2023 the Council had a long-term debtor of £3.713 million (as at 31 March 2022, £2.673 million) and investment of £1.367 million (at 31 March 2022, this was £0.926 million).

-During 2021/22 the Council provided office accommodation, financial services (including Internal Audit), human resources and geographical information system support to the New Forest National Park Authority.
-The total income received, which included these services, for 2021/22 was £313,000 (£355,000 for 2020/21).
-Income due at 31 March 2022 amounted to £20,000.
-The New Forest National Park Authority provided Ranger and Archaeology services to the Council which amounted to £56,300 for 2021/22 (in 2020/21 £54,000). £8,270 was owed to the New Forest National Park Authority at 31 March 2022.
+During 2022/23 the Council provided office accommodation, financial services (including Internal Audit), human resources and ICT system support to the New Forest National Park Authority.
+The total income received, which included these services, for 2022/23 was £321,000 (£313,000 for 2021/22).
+Income due at 31 March 2023 amounted to £1,000 (£20,000 at 31 March 2022).
+The New Forest National Park Authority provided Ranger and Archaeology services and Land Charges reports to the Council which amounted to £55,200 for 2022/23 (in 2021/22 £56,300). £7,200 was owed to the New Forest National Park Authority at 31 March 2023 (£8,270 owed at 31 March 2022).

 Members of the Council have direct control over the Council's financing and operating policies.
-The total of members' allowances paid is shown in note 47.
-During 2021/22 £85,708 was paid to two companies in which two members had an interest, in 2020/21 no money was paid to companies in which members had an interest.
-In 2021/22 and 2020/21, no payments were paid to organisations in which members had an interest, but on which there is no Council representative.
-One member is employed by the Council's bank; this contract was tendered and commenced in December 2014.
+The total of members' allowances paid is shown in note 39.
+During 2022/23 and 2021/22 no money was paid to companies in which members had an interest.
+In 2022/23 and 2021/22, no payments were paid to organisations in which members had an interest, but on which there is no Council representative.
+One member was employed by the Council's bank; this contract was tendered and commenced in December 2014.
 There were no material transactions with any chief officers during the year.